ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Authentication/README.md

 ### Authentication Bypass:
 * When using the “Forgot password” functionality on an application, identify if it is possible to manipulate the domain used in the password reset link.
 We can use headers such as (Host, X-Forwarded-Host, or X-Host) to do this.
 If this is possible then we may be able to steal another user’s reset token to update their password.

-* For example, if we can manipulate the password reset link to be https://ATTACKER-SERVER.COM/reset?token=xxx, when the user clicks this link that they receive in their email, the request will be sent to the attacker's server and the query parameter will be logged.
-Now we can use this token in the correct application domain to reset the victim user's password.
+* For example, if we can manipulate the password reset link to be https://ATTACKER-SERVER.COM/reset?token=xxx, when the user clicks on this link that they receive in their email, the request will be sent to the attacker's server and the query parameter will be logged.
+Now we can use this password reset token in the correct application domain to reset the victim user's password.

 * Check out the following lab for an example - Lab: Password reset poisoning via middleware